edent/SuperTinyIcons/README.md

 Originally designed for my contact page - https://edent.tel/

+## How Small?

+## Can you go smaller?

+Yes!

+Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
+This isn't strictly necessary - but some web browsers won't display them as an image without it.

+Newlines can be stripped - they've been kept for readability where possible.

+Rounded corners can be dropped - `rx="15%" ry="15%"` - the effect can be done in CSV if you want.

+The precision of the paths is *mostly* 0 decimal places.
+A few logos have 1 or 2 dp to make them look more accurate.
+The precision can be dropped if necessary.

+More?
+Tell me by raising an issue!

 ## Licenses

 The majority of these vector logos are based on someone else's work.